juji-io/datalevin/native/README.md

 ## Compiling Datalevin Dependency to Native Image

-If your Clojure application depends on Datalevin, and you want to compile your application into GraalVM native image, you need to integrate the following steps in your native image build:
+If your Clojure application depends on Datalevin, and you want to compile your application into a GraalVM native image, you need to integrate the following steps in your native image build script:

 1. Merge [Datalevin's reflect-config.json](https://github.com/juji-io/datalevin/releases/download/0.4.16/reflect-config.json) into yours.
-2. [Download our C source and build]() and add to your [CLibraryPath]()
+2. Download [our C source tree](https://github.com/juji-io/datalevin/tree/master/native/src/c), [run `make`]() in it, and add the path to your [CLibraryPath]()

-Native Datalevin contains GraalVM specific code, therefore it is not enough for us to bundle the built native library, because you need our header file to build a native image.
-Since you need to download our header file anyway, you might as well download the source tree and build it yourself.
-It is less error prone.
+Step 2 is necessary becaue native Datalevin contains GraalVM specific code.
+It is not enough for us to bundle the built native library, because building native image requires our header file.
+Since you need to download our header file anyway, you might as well download the C source tree and replicate what we do to build native Datalevin.